© 2026 SimplyTrust Software Inc.

 Legacy Contact access: granted after Apple verifies the death certificate and access key.
 Access lasts 3 years, after which the account is permanently deleted.
 Court order process: no published timeline. iCloud Terms allow Apple to terminate inactive accounts after 1 year with 30 days notice.

-To request a transfer of Apple accounts after an account holder's death, follow these steps:
+Follow these steps to initiate a transfer of Apple accounts after the account holder's death:

 Legacy Contact access: granted after Apple verifies the death certificate and access key.
 Access lasts 3 years, after which the account is permanently deleted.
 Court order process: no published timeline. iCloud Terms allow Apple to terminate inactive accounts after 1 year with 30 days notice.